We Identify the “Right” Buyer. THE RIGHT “FIT.”

-(4) By the way, with respect to publishing rights, buyers are generally very happy to focus only on the publisher's share.
+(4) By the way, with respect to publishing rights, you can customize your deals any way you want, selling some or all of your publisher’s share, writer’s share, or one but not the other.
 And, on masters deals, you need not sell any of your rights, period.
 So, don't feel the need to sell your writer's share on publishing deals (unless you want to, of course).
 You will be able to continue to receive your "mailbox" money if that is your desire.
 And, on masters deals, you need not sell your rights at all, since some buyers are happy to buy some or all of your streaming royalties and give you immediate liquidity to finance your goals as an artist.
 Again, there's tremendous flexibility in how to structure these deals.
 You, the artist/band/songwriter, are in control.

 (5) Buyers understand that artists/bands frequently “don’t need the money.”
 But, “top dollar” right now is only one benefit of these deals.
 Equally importantly to some, potential “active” buyers have deep expertise and resources to grow opportunities for your songs, recordings and overall "brand" and legacy -- expanding your audience in the process (including to new generations of fans).
 Resources that you, the artists/bands/songwriters generally can't match.
 Some buyers (those who take an “active” approach) have built significant teams of brand experts, marketing experts, digital experts -- in addition to traditional synch and licensing experts -- who proactively manage your catalog and create important and innovative new opportunities to maximize your “brand” and extend your legacy.
 It's in their interest to do that, of course.
 But, that's a good thing for you.
 They are willing to pay you top dollar for your valuable works, because they are confident in their ability to actively manage and succeed and build overall value.
 And, that benefits you.
 Your interests here with your buyer/partner are absolutely aligned.